Sickness benefit in general

 Incorrect information cannot be adjusted directly in the template.
 To correct the employee data, adjust the relevant attributes in the employee profile.
 You can edit the company master data in the settings.

 Check this section for the status of the long-term care insurance bonus for people without children.
 The relevant month is the month in which the compensation benefit begins.
-The number of children under 25 is taken automatically from the employee profile.
+The number of children under 25 is automatically taken from the employee profile.

 If the employee was initially employed on a work schedule pursuant to Section 7 (1a) SGB IV (e.g. value credit), this field is marked as Yes.